Detention

 NOTE: Detention of asylum-seekers under 18 years of age is prohibited under Cypriot law.

-• They must explain to you why you have been arrested and detained at the latest when you are taken to the police station.
-This information must be provided in a language you understand, and if necessary through an interpreter.
+• The police must explain to you why you have been arrested and detained at the latest when you are taken to the police station.
+This information must be provided in a language you understand, and if necessary, through an interpreter.

 • You have the right to communicate with your lawyer, a relative, or any other person to inform them of your arrest and detention.
 The police must provide you with the means to do this.